virtualeconomy/py-vsys/doc/smart_contract/tok_ctrt_split.md

 ### Work flow of the contract

 Remember to comment out the previous transaction when acting on the new transaction.
+Before start the new transaction, wait 6 seconds until the transaction is completely on blockchain.

-First register a token contract with split, wait 6 seconds until the transaction completely on blockchain.
-Keep a record of the contract id.
+First [register](#registration) a token contract with split, Keep a record of the contract id.

-Issue the tokens.
+[Issue](issue) the tokens.
 The max issue amount is defined when the token contract is registered.

-Now the tokens can be deposited into(and withdraw from) other smart contracts(except for token contract and system contract).
+Now the tokens can be [deposited](#deposit) into(and [withdrawed](#withdraw) from) other smart contracts(except for token contract and system contract).

 The contract also provide some optional functions.
-For example, supersede is to transfer the owner right to another account, transfer is a combination of deposit and withdraw, destroy is to destroy a certain amount of the tokens, split is to use the new unit of the token.
+For example, [supersede](#supersede) is to transfer the owner right to another account, [transfer](#transfer) is a combination of deposit and withdraw, [destroy](#destroy) is to destroy a certain amount of the tokens, [split](#split) is to use the new unit of the token.

 ### Registration